 Tom Pearce Park, Indian Mary, Almeda, Ennis Riffle, Wolf Creek, Whitehorse, Griffin, Schroeder, Fish Hatchery, Turtle Lane and Lake Selmac.

-They are also good at the following locations and boat ramps: Chinook Park, Pierce Riffle Park, Lathrop, Galice, Robertson Bridge, Ferry Hole, lower Hog Creek and all boat ramps located in all County Parks.
+They are also good at the following locations and boat ramps: Chinook Park, Pierce Riffle Park, Lathrop, Galice, Robertson Bridge and Ferry Hole.

 Day Use parking fees are required to park at any parks facilities or parks property.

 Parks would like visitors to know that they can purchase an annual parking pass for only $30 with the option to purchase additional passes for the same household at $25.00.
 This discount only applies if additional pass was purchased on the same visit.